leanprover/vscode-lean4/README.md

 ## Lean editing features

 - Support for completing abbreviations starting with a backslash (\\).
-For example you type '\alpha` and the editor pops in the nice Unicode character (α).
+For example you type `\alpha` and the editor pops in the nice Unicode character (α).
 - Support for completing the closing brace, like `()`, `{}` and `[]`